nkostic/mysite/src/routes/blog/turborepo-sveltekit.md

 "apps" and "packages" is where our repositories shall be kept.

-I went ahead and added two sveltekit sites called nkostic.dev and tehnika8x8.com into "apps" folder and as well as small svelte stub library which I named uikit and placed in "packages" folder.
+I went ahead and added two sveltekit sites called "nkostic.dev" and "tehnika8x8.com" into "apps" folder and a small svelte "stub" library which I named "uikit" and placed in "packages" folder.

 Note: When adding packages make sure they follow npm package guidelines and have package.json so it can be imported in apps.
 Here is the example of package.json for my stub svelte library uikit: